 GEL Geophysics is proud of our track record in providing solutions to challenging Subsurface Utility Engineering (SUE) projects.

 The SUE process, developed by the Federal Highway Administration (FHWA), prevents unnecessary interruption of services due to unexpected encounters with buried utilities and infrastructure.
 Utility location information is critical in design and construction of any project because costly relocation of buried infrastructure is avoided.
 Design engineers can incorporate the locations of existing utilities into their development plans, thereby preempting the expensive and unnecessary relocation of buried infrastructure.
-In fact, the most recent FHQA study shows that for every $1 spent on SUE, a project cost savings of $4.62 is realized.
+In fact, the most recent FHWA study shows that for every $1 spent on SUE, a project cost savings of $4.62 is realized.

 GEL Geophysics provides the most accurate, complete, and cost effective SUE information through the use of innovative technologies.
 Our SUE services utilize standard utility designating tools such as ground penetrating radar (GPR), radio-frequency electromagnetic (EM) methods, and vacuum excavation.
-However, our geophysics background allows other tools such as the 3D Computer Assisted Radar Tomography (CART), time-domain EM, and magnetics to be used when needed on difficult SUE jobs.
+However, our geophysics background allows other tools such as the 3D Radar Tomography (RT), time-domain EM, and magnetics to be used when needed on difficult SUE jobs.